How to Smoke a Whole or Cut Up Turkey

 TURKEY BRINE INSTRUCTIONS—MAKE THE DAY BEFORE SMOKING

 - In a large pot bring 1 gallon of water to a boil, add salt, brown sugar, molasses, honey, barbecue sauce, bay leaves, and barbecue rub.
-Once ingredients have dissolved turn off the heat, add an additional gallon of water and allow mixture to cool.
-SEE BELOW FOR DETAILS ABOUT SMOKING A WHOLE TURKEY AND SMOKING A CUT UP TURKEY.
+Once the ingredients have dissolved turn off the heat, add a gallon of water, and allow the mixture to cool.
+SEE BELOW FOR DETAILS ABOUT SMOKING A WHOLE TURKEY AND SMOKING A CUT-UP TURKEY.

 Homemade Turkey Seasoning